The Greatness of Fred’s Urban Farm

 It’s vacation night 3 of 4.
 You’ve already done Legoland and the beach, but you spent this day at the zoo.
 You pull back to your rental around 3:30 and as you carry in the sleeping children, you realize you only have an hour or two to chill before you need to start getting everyone ready to go out for dinner.
 Feeling hungry, you attack some of the leftovers from the night before in the fridge.
 A cocktail sounds nice but you have to drive and wrangle the kids in a little bit, so you forgo.

 Or…I arrive at your place and create a memorable and highly delicious dinner with apps and dessert, served at your leisure.
-You get to relax, relax with your kids, relax with your parents, relax with your love, relax in the pool, relax chatting up the chef whirling around your kitchen.
+You get to relax; relax with your kids, relax with your parents, relax with your love, relax in the pool, relax chatting up the chef whirling around your kitchen.
 Don’t worry, I’ll remind you to watch the sunset.

 Old Menus Still Sound Fresh